KohlsTechnology/eunomia/README.md

 This field specifies how to handle resources when the GitOpsConfig object is deleted.
 Two options are available:

-1. `Retain`, resources previsouly created are left intact.
+1. `Retain`, resources previously created are left intact.
 2. `Delete`, resources are delete with the `cascade` option.
 3. `None`, resource deletion is not handled at all.